bertie-wheen/dsa-2023-4/labs/lab1/README.md

 - [PyCharm (version 2023.1.1 or newer, Community Edition is fine)](https://www.jetbrains.com/pycharm/download/)
 - [Git (almost any version should work)](https://git-scm.com/downloads)

+To use them, at the start of each session you should open the Software Hub app (which can be found on your Desktop), and launch "Git for Windows", "Python 3.11.3", and "PyCharm Community Edition".

-Given that most of the time you spend working on these labs should be in your own time, rather than in the weekly sessions, you may wish to install these on your own desktop/laptop.
+Given that most of the time you spend working on these labs should be in your own time, rather than in the weekly sessions, you may wish to install these on your own computer.
 The links are above, and hopefully you should find installation fairly painless, but if you do run into trouble, do try searching online, because they're very widely-used tools, and you're likely not the only person to have had whatever the particular problem you're having is.

-Even the lab computers, however, need a little extra setup.

-First, open the Software Hub app on the lab machine.
-You can find it on your Desktop.
-Then launch "Git for Windows", "Python 3.11.3", and "PyCharm Community Edition".

-Next, open a terminal and enter the command
+Having installed/activated the tools, open a terminal and enter the command
 ```shell
 git clone https://github.com/bertie-wheen/dsa-2023-4 dsa
 ```